DipeshSharma5/Cat-vs-Not-cat-classifier/README.md

 # Cat-vs-Not-cat-classifier
-It classifies a image into a cat and not cat image using two layer neural networks and using Sigmoid and Relu as activation function.
+Deep neural network is for cat vs not cat classifier run all files